Technically, loperamide (Imodium) is a synthetic opioid.

 - Poor appetite

-Additionally, the opiate-like properties of kratom can cause symptoms of physical and mental dependence.
+Additionally, the opiate-like properties of kratom can cause physical and mental dependence symptoms.

-Be sure to consume kratom responsibly to minimize this risk.
+Be sure to consume kratom responsibly and take tolerance breaks from time to time to minimize this risk.

 Kratom comes in an assortment of different strains.

-Strains are sorted by the leaf’s vein color.
+The leaf’s vein color sorts kratom strains.
 Even though all strains have roughly the same effects, each strain emphasizes different elements of the kratom plant more prominently.

 White vein kratom strains are energetic and mind-based.

 This means white-veined strains are best for the stimulant and nootropic benefits of the kratom plant.
 These strains are very popular with those who don’t like the taste of coffee.
 It also seems to be a favorite among those with creative jobs.